-But not all honey is the same.
+But, not all honey is the same.
 The antibacterial quality of honey depends on the type of honey as well as when and how it’s harvested.
-Some kinds of honey, such as Manuka honey may be 100 times more potent than others.
+Some kinds of honey, like manuka honey, may be 100 times more potent than others.

-Studies on the Manuka Honey benefits have shown that Manuka Honey, a special type of mono-floral honey contains an ingredient with powerful antibacterial, anti microbial, antiviral, antioxidant, antiseptic, anti-inflammatory and anti fungal properties.
+Studies on its benefits have shown that it contains an ingredient with powerful antibacterial, antimicrobial, antiviral, antioxidant, antiseptic, anti-inflammatory, and anti-fungal properties.
 This ingredient was originally named UMF®.

 “Scientists uncover key to Manuka Honey’s benefits”

-Professor Henle refers to the results of the study as it ” unambiguously demonstrates for the first time that Methylglyoxal is directly responsible for the antibacterial activity of Manuka honey.”
-He also notes that the high amounts of Methylglyoxal found in Manuka honey were not found in any other food.
+Professor Henle refers to the results of the study that it ” unambiguously demonstrates for the first time that Methylglyoxal is directly responsible for the antibacterial activity of Manuka honey.”
+He also notes that the high amounts of Methylglyoxal found in honey were not found in any other food.

-The higher the concentration of Methylglyoxal the stronger the antibacterial quality of Manuka honeys and the higher the Manuka Honey benefits are.
-A Methylglyoxal level of 400 mg/kg and higher in the Manuka honey gives it the power to destroy a very large number of destructive microorganisms, viruses and bacteria.
+The higher the concentration of methylglyoxal, the stronger the antibacterial quality of the honey and the higher its benefits.
+A methylglyoxal level of 400 mg/kg and higher in the honey gives it the power to destroy a very large number of destructive microorganisms, viruses, and bacteria.

 |Other honeys||0-10 mg/kg|

 Hydrogen peroxide is a component of honey.
-It gives most honey its antibiotic quality.
-But some types of honey, including manuka honey, also have other components with antibacterial qualities.
+It gives most types of honey their antibiotic qualities.
+However, some types of honey, including manuka honey, have other components with antibacterial qualities.